rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
-ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 16.11.2023 at 8:20)
+ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 17.11.2023 at 15:40)

-# The update is in development!
-I am aware of changes to the site!

 # How to use